HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Configuring EHR to App Connectivity
 EHRs have the option of delivering DTR functionality internally or leveraging a DTR SMART Application that handles the primary data capture and population functions of the DTR process.
-Such SMART applications **MAY** be developed by the EHR vendors, by payers, or by third parties.
+Such SMART applications may be developed by the EHR vendors, by payers, or by third parties.

 DTR apps are expected to be technically able to run against any EHR and work with any payer.
 This means that EHRs are free to choose which app they prefer and **MAY** switch apps as they see fit.
 However, for a DTR app to be used it needs to be trusted appropriately to manage access to personal health information by the EHRs and payers.
 EHRs that leverage DTR SMART apps will choose which DTR apps they will trust and support.
 In some cases, an EHR **MAY** opt to support multiple DTR SMART apps.
 If so, the EHR will be responsible for determining which app is used in which circumstances.